How does a shower help me get to sleep?

 Research shows that body temperature helps keep your internal clock in sync.
 Researchers at UT Southwestern Medical Center found that a light sensitive area of the brain known as the suprachiasmatic nucleus (SCN) acts as the ‘master clock’.
 When night approaches, the SCN sends out neural signals to lower your core temperature.

-Although a warm shower will temporarily raise your temperature, once you step out of the steamy bathroom into a cooler bedroom your body temperature will drop.
+Although a warm shower will temporarily raise your temperature, once you step out of the steamy bathroom into a cooler bed or bedroom your body temperature will drop.
 This, in turn prepares the body for other physiological changes in preparation for sleep, such as melatonin production.
 Study author Dr. Joseph Takahashi, explained,

 “Small changes in body temperature can send a powerful signal to the clocks in our bodies,” “It takes only a small change in internal body temperature to synchronize cellular ‘clocks’ throughout the body.”